 Kanister uses Blueprints to define these database-specific workflows and open-source Blueprints are available for several popular applications.
 It's also simple to customize existing Blueprints or add new ones.

 When configured correctly, K10 will automatically use Kanister Blueprints and manage the resulting application-level Kanister artifacts.

 Configuring a Profile¶

-The Kanister Blueprints provided use object storage to manage data artifacts.
+The Kanister Blueprints provided use object storage or NFS file storage to manage data artifacts.
 To make this storage accessible to Kanister Blueprints, you need to first configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
 Specifying a Location profile is required when executing any actions or defining any policies for the application.

 You will need to make sure that the credentials specified in the Kanister Profile have sufficient permissions to perform LIST, PUT, GET, and DELETE for the object storage location.

 To learn more about configuring an NFS file storage location profile, refer to this section.

 Installing Applications and Blueprints¶

 Blueprints typically require no modifications to the application and most Blueprints are written to work with respective standard Helm charts.
 The Kanister GitHub repository contains several Blueprints that work with respective Helm Charts.